-Amy McFarlane is an Assistant Attorney General in the Antitrust Bureau of the New York State Office of the Attorney General, where she works on a wide variety of civil matters.
+Amy McFarlane is the Deputy Bureau Chief of the Antitrust Bureau of the New York State Office of the Attorney General, where she works on a wide variety of civil matters.
 She focuses on competition in health care markets.
 She began her antitrust career at the Washington, D.C. office of Cleary Gottlieb Steen & Hamilton, where her practice focused on transactional matters and complex litigation, often for pharmaceutical industry clients.

 McFarlane subsequently clerked for the Honorable Frederic Block of the Eastern District of New York.
 She serves as a Chairperson of the State Enforcement Committee of the American Bar Association’s Antitrust Section, and is an Adjunct Professor of Clinical Law at New York University School of Law.

 She received her J.D. from the University of California, Berkeley School of Law in 2003 and her A.B. from Brown University in 1998.